dmidlo/histdata.com-tools/README.md

   -c HTML_CONTAINER_CLASSNAME, --html_container_classname HTML_CONTAINER_CLASSNAME
                         search url content for parent element with this html/css class for links -d WORKING_DATA_DIRECTORY, --working-data-directory WORKING_DATA_DIRECTORY
                         Not an Executable Search Path!
-This directory is used to perform work. default is ".data" in the current direcotry
+This directory is used to perform work. default is ".data" in the current directory
 ```